symopsio/walkthrough/09_terminal_interface.md

 # Offering a Terminal Interface

-Currently, the only interface available to our flow for our user is Slack.
-In order for our flow to have a terminal interface to set temporary credentials on, we add a third call to `sym` to our `request.sh` script.
+So far the only interface to our flow is Slack.
+In order to add a terminal interface to set temporary credentials on, we add a third call to `sym` in our `request.sh` script.

 Please append this line to the script.